 Since froyo-x86, we also add menu selection to lunch command.
 Just type lunch, and you will get a list of available targets.
 Choose a target by inputting its number.
 Alternatively, just type lunch $number.

-If you have squashfs-tools 4.0 (older version will not work) installed in your host, the generated Android core filesystem will be compressed by squashfs.
-So the iso file is very small (only about 30-40%).
-If you hope to disable it, add USE_SQUASHFS=0 to make.
+Since marshmallow-x86, the generated Android-x86 core filesystem will be compressed by squashfs by default.
+Before that, squashfs is used only if you have squashfs-tools 4.0 (older version will not work) installed in your host.
+The generated iso file is much smaller (only about 30-40%).
+However, if you hope to disable it for some reasons, add USE_SQUASHFS=0 to make.
 You can put it to buildspec.mk:

 Before froyo-x86 (included), If you hope to get a more smaller image, you may remove the debugging symbols by adding